 Recommendation letters; We require three professionals with knowledge about your academic performance to write letters that evaluate your research potential and your teaching experience.
 Your application cannot be processed before we have received these letters.

 Ph.D. program.
-The recommended deadline for applying to our Ph.D. program for Fall 2017 is on December 15, 2016.
-However, applications will be accepted until January 3, 2017.
+The recommended deadline for applying to our Ph.D. program for Fall 2019 is on January 15, 2019.
 Note: GRE test results taken on or before January 14 can still be considered.
-TOEFL scores are highly recommended.
+TOEFL scores are required.
 The expected score total should be 90 or above.